phaserjs/phaser/README.md

 * Keyboard.justPressed has bee renamed to Keyboard.downDuration which is a much clearer name for what the method actually does.
 * Keyboard.justReleased has bee renamed to Keyboard.upDuration which is a much clearer name for what the method actually does.
 * Keyboard.downDuration, Keyboard.upDuration and Keyboard.isDown now all return `null` if the Key wasn't found in the local keys array.
-* The Phaser.Device class has been made into a singleton and removed it's dependancy on Phaser.Game (thanks @pnstickne #1328)
+* The Phaser.Device class has been made into a singleton and removed it's dependency on Phaser.Game (thanks @pnstickne #1328)
 * ArrayList has been renamed to `ArraySet` (as it's actually a data set implementation) and moved from the `core` folder to the `utils` folder (thanks @pnstickne)
 * If you are reloading a Phaser Game on a page that never properly refreshes (such as in an AngularJS project) then you will quickly run out of AudioContext nodes.
 If this is the case create a global var called `PhaserGlobal` on the window object before creating the game.
 The active AudioContext will then be saved to `window.PhaserGlobal.audioContext` when the Phaser game is destroyed, and re-used when it starts again (#1233)
 * Camera.screenView is now deprecated.
 All Camera culling checks are made against Camera.view now instead.
 * Various CocoonJS related hacks removed thanks to fixes from Ludei directly in CocoonJS!
 Woohoo :)
 * Phaser.HEADLESS check removed from the core game loop.
 If you need to disable rendering you can now override the Phaser.Game.updateRender method instead with your own.
 * Group.forEach fixed against browser de-optimization (thanks @pnstickne #1357)
 * Phaser.Signals have been taken on a diet.
-They have been updated such that there is significantly less penalty for having many unusued signals.
+They have been updated such that there is significantly less penalty for having many unused signals.
 The changes include:
 * * Changing it so there is no dispatch *closure* created.
 This is a potentially breaking change for third party code.
 * * In the rare case that code needs to obtain a dispatch-closure, the